tmax818/git-collaboration-readme/README.md

 ```

 We're about to perform a merge, but we need to do one tiny bit of
 house-keeping.

+### For Users on the Learn In-Browser IDE

+Execute: `git merge -m "Adds new-feature because it is really great"`

+This tells `git` to perform a merge of the `new-feature` branch with a _message_
+that is specified after the `-m` "flag."
+This "merge message"
+usually contains information about what the branch did and why its contents are
+desirable to have in the gaining branch.
+Let's try it out!

+As you grow more comfortable with `git` and start using it in a non-browser environment
+you'll learn best practices around writing commit messages.
+This approach is OK while
+you're learning.

+### For Users on a Local Environment

-When you run `git merge`, `git` will ask you to create a commit
+When you run `git merge` (don't run it just yet!), `git` will ask you to create a commit
 to reflect that you've done a merge.
 By default `git` will look for a default,
 console-based editor (like, perhaps the venerable [vi editor][vi]).
 While powerful,
 `vi` and its cousins have a challenging learning curve at the outset.
 To
 keep ourselves focused on the `git` challenge at hand, we're going to tell
 `git` to use the Atom editor.

-Execute the following:
+Run the following in the terminal:

 `git config core.editor "atom --wait"`

 This means that when `git` asks you to write a merge commit, you'll be given a
 "merge message" file to edit _in Atom_.
 After you edit the file and save it,
-`git` will `--wait` for you to **close the editor session** before taking the
+`git` will `--wait` for you to **close the editor window with this file** before taking the
 contents of your file and applying them to the merge.

 This "merge message"
 usually contains details about what the branch did and why its contents are
 desirable to have in the gaining branch.
 Let's try it out!
+Type: `git merge` in the terminal.

 Now Atom will be launched and you'll be given a tab called `MERGE_MSG`.
 Here's
 a good place to describe what you're gaining.
 In this case we wrote: